MicrosoftDocs/ATADocs/ATPDocs/notifications.md

 # Set Azure ATP notifications

-Azure ATP can notify you when it detects a suspicious activity or a health alert via email.
+Azure ATP can notify you when it detects a suspicious activity and issues a security alert or a health alert via email.

 To receive notifications to a specific email address, set the following parameters:

-1. In the Azure ATP workspace portal, select the settings option on the toolbar and select **Configuration**.
+1. In the Azure ATP portal, select the settings option on the toolbar and select **Configuration**.

 ![Azure ATP configuration settings icon](media/atp-config-menu.png)